-Final Degree Project
+Final Degree Project: Capstone

 In Capstone projects, students synthesize the knowledge and skills they have acquired while in the MLIS program.
 Capstone projects are student directed.
 You identify an organization, work with that organization in a consulting capacity to identify an information problem, develop an approach and the methods needed to address the problem, carry out the investigation, and present the findings in both oral and written formats.
-After taking a preparatory project management course, you will participate in the two sequential Capstone courses and present at an all iSchool event held in the spring.
+Capstone projects can be research-oriented or design-oriented.
+Solutions are typically interactive, meaning the end product is something that can be implemented, used, or published.